fhermeni/rescom-lab/README.md

 ## A first fit scheduler to warm up

-This first scheduler aims only at discovering the CloudSim API.
+This scheduler aims only at discovering the CloudSim API.
 This scheduler simply places each `Vm` to the first `Host` having enough free resources (CPU and memory).
-The scheduler skeleton is in the class `NaiveVmAllocationPolicy.java`.
+The skeleton is in the class `NaiveVmAllocationPolicy.java`.
 It is used from the CLI using the `naive` flag.

 The 2 `allocateHostForVm` are the core of the Vm scheduler.
-One of the 2 methods will be executed directly by the simulator each time a Vm is submitted.
+They are called by the simulator each time a Vm is submitted.

 1. Implementing `allocateHostForVm(Vm, Host)` is straighforward as the host is forced.
 To allocate the Vm on a host look at the method `Host.vmCreate(Vm)`.
 It allocates and returns true iff the host has sufficient free resources.
 The method `getHostList()` from `VmAllocationPolicy` returns the datacenter nodes.
 Use the `hoster` attribute to map the host associated to each Vm.
 1. Implement `allocateHostForVm(Vm)`, the main method of this class.
 A simple _first fit_ algorithm does the job.
 1. Test your simulator on a single day.
-If the simulation terminates successfully, all the VMs have been scheduled, all the cloudlets ran, and the provider revenues is displayed.
+If the simulation terminates successfully, all the VMs have been scheduled and the provider revenues is displayed.
-1. Test the simulator runs successfully on all the days.
+1. Test the simulator on all the days.
 For future comparisons, save the daily revenues and the global one.
 At this stage, it is ok to have penalties due to SLA violations

 ## Alternative schedulers